Psicoterapia e Scienze Umane

 1987-88: Fiorella Giusberti & Andrea Melella (Bologna), Vittorio Melega & Giovanni Neri (Bologna), Paolo Migone (Parma), Adriana Grotta (Bologna), Teresa Corsi Piacentini (Genoa), Marianna Bolko & Alberto Merini (Bologna), Giuliana Gagliani & Mariangela Pierantozzi (Bologna)

 June 3-4, 1988: Meeting of Platform International in Milan (Palazzo delle Stelline) "Are idiots still useful?".
-Papers by Pier Francesco Galli (Bologna), Emilio Modena (Zürich), Berthold Rothschild (Zürich), Paul Parin (Zürich), Goldy Parin-Matthey (Zürich), Johannes Cremerius (Friburg i.Br.), Armando Bauleo (Buenos Aires/Venezia), Gregório Baremblitt (Rio de Janeiro), Paul Passett (Zürich), Sjef Teuns (Amsterdam), C. Tholen (Kassel), A. Borst (Paris), Arno von Blarer (Zürich), Marie-Claire Boons (Paris), Giacomo Contri (Milan), Detlef Michaelis (Frankfurt), Roberto Dionigi (Bologna), Michele Ranchetti (Florence), Tito Perlini (Milan), Robert D. Hinshelwood (London), Johannes Reichmayr (Vienna), J.L.
+Papers by Pier Francesco Galli (Bologna), Emilio Modena (Zürich), Berthold Rothschild (Zürich), Paul Parin (Zürich), Goldy Parin-Matthey (Zürich), Johannes Cremerius (Friburg i.Br.), Armando Bauleo (Buenos Aires/Venezia), Gregório Baremblitt (Rio de Janeiro), Paul Passett (Zürich), Sjef Teuns (Amsterdam), Georg Christoph Tholen (Kassel), A. Borst (Paris), Arno von Blarer (Zürich), Marie-Claire Boons (Paris), Giacomo Contri (Milan), Detlef Michaelis (Frankfurt), Roberto Dionigi (Bologna), Michele Ranchetti (Florence), Tito Perlini (Milan), Robert D. Hinshelwood (London), Johannes Reichmayr (Vienna), J.L.
 Pedreir (Gijon), H. Stephan (Hamburg).
 Discussion group leaders: A. Borst, M. Monville, C. Landry, Sjef Teuns, Hans-Peter Meyer, Barbara Andriello, Luciano Rispoli, Anotnio Marigliano, Liliana Stea, Orlando Todarello, Ciro Elia, Anna Maria Fabbrichesi, Marianna Bolko, Alberto Merini, A. Ballabio, Maria D.Contri

 June 24-27, 1991: Week long seminar in Bologna with Johannes Cremerius (Friburg i.Br.), Morris N. Eagle (New York), Lawrence Friedman (New York), Pier Francesco Galli (Bologna), Merton M. Gill (Chicago), Robert R. Holt (New York), Tito Perlini (Venice), Michele Ranchetti (Florence), Frank J. Sulloway (Boston), Helmut Thomä (Ulm), Peter H. Wolff (Boston) et al.